 “Without education, we are in a horrible and deadly danger of taking educated people seriously” ~ G. K. Chesterton.
 Learning is important, and so is being a well-rounded, experienced person.
-Successful Student exists to help students engage and navigate through their education, and also gain life experience and knowledge to be savvy in business and the marketplace of ideas.
+Successful Student is about helping students find the right school and navigate their education, and be savvy in business and the marketplace of ideas.
 Successful Student provides the resources and knowledge to help students excel in their education and after.

 All ranking articles are made with the student in mind, and are formulated for students, ranking schools and programs by issues that would be important to students.
 It’s a bottom-up approach to evaluating degrees, programs, and schools, designed for students.

 Successful Student’s lead editor is me, Jake Akins.
 I graduated from the University of Texas in Arlington with an undergrad in Political Science, and a minor in English.
 I enjoy playing guitar, bass, harmonica, mandolin, and the ukulele in my spare time, which is not very often these days.
-I’m particularly interested in the philosophy of science and history.
+I’m particularly interested in the philosophy of science.

 Books I recommend: